rust-lang/book/second-edition/nostarch/chapter16.md

 Here, we try to print `val` after we’ve sent it down the channel via `tx.send`.
 Allowing this would be a bad idea: once the value has been sent to another thread, that thread could modify or drop it before we try to use the value again.
-Potentially, the other thread's modifications could cause errors or unexpected results due to inconsistent or nonexistent data.
+Potentially, the other thread’s modifications could cause errors or unexpected results due to inconsistent or nonexistent data.
 However, Rust gives us an error if we try to compile the code in Listing 16-9: